8 Crypto Futures Trading Strategies: From Basics to Pro Setups

 3. Delta-Neutral Hedging

-Even a perfect hedge drifts as prices move.
+How it works Even a perfect hedge drifts as prices move.
 The futures leg must be adjusted regularly to keep exposure flat.
 The goal is to extract return from volatility rather than price direction.
 Over time, funding costs and execution fees influence whether the hedge remains profitable.
-Our leverage trading strategies guide outlines how hedge ratios and collateral choice influence long-term viability.
+The leverage trading strategies guide outlines how hedge ratios and collateral choice influence long-term viability.

 4. Event-Driven Futures Trading